joba-1/Corona_Model/README.md

 --->
 Geodata:\
 Files with geo-information for each modelled world which are required to initiate the respective world are found as csv-files in the directory ```./input_data/geo/```.

+Demographic information:\
+We used data about household sizes and household compositions from the German Zensus 2011 to initialize demographically reasonable agent populations.
+The corresponding input files are found in directory ```./input_data/demographics```.

 Schedule Definition:\
 The schedules which define agent-routines are provided as csv-files in the directory ```./input_data/schedules/```.